 Abhyanga Duration: 75 Cost: $115

-Shirodhara Duration: 70 Cost: $115
+Shirodhara Duration: 60 Cost: $115

-Tibetan Foot Renewal Duration: 60 Cost: $72
+Udvartana Duration: 45 Cost: $72

-The doshas affect our physical being by impacting how our nervous system and energetic systems communicate with the organs and the brain.
+A person’s constitution is made up of three doshas – vata, pitta, and kapha.
+There is usually one dominant dosha (sometimes two are equally dominant) which defines the constitution you are born with, or the “Prakruti”.
+The doshas affect our physical being by impacting how our nervous system communicates with the organs and the brain.
 Ayurveda provides guidance for preventing illness, and provides insights about what foods, lifestyle habits, and self care will support and nourish the body, mind and spirit.

 Ayurveda is by no means a one-size-fits-all approach, but allows for an individual assessment of your needs.
 Self-discovery and awareness of your own dosha can give you insights about what foods you should eat, what type of skin care products to use, ideal settings for work, play, and relaxation, and so much more.